Alvin York: Early life

 Alvin Cullum York was born in a two-room log cabin in Fentress County, Tennessee.
 He was the third child born to William Uriah York and Mary Elizabeth (Brooks) York.
 William Uriah York was born in Jamestown, Tennessee, to Uriah York and Eliza Jane Livingston, who had moved to Tennessee from Buncombe County, North Carolina.
 Mary Elizabeth York was born in Pall Mall to William Brooks, who took his mother's maiden name as an alias of William H. Harrington after deserting from Company A of the 11th Michigan Cavalry Regiment during the American Civil War, and Nancy Pyle, and was the great-granddaughter of Conrad "Coonrod" Pyle, an English settler who settled Pall Mall, Tennessee.

-William York and Mary Brooks married on December 25, 1881, and had eleven children: Henry Singleton, Joseph Marion, Alvin Cullum, Samuel John, Albert, Hattie, George Alexander, James Preston, Lillian Mae, Robert Daniel, and Lucy Erma.
+William York and Mary Brooks married on December 25, 1881, and had 11 children: Henry Singleton, Joseph Marion, Alvin Cullum, Samuel John, Albert, Hattie, George Alexander, James Preston, Lillian Mae, Robert Daniel, and Lucy Erma.
 The York family is mainly of English ancestry, with Scots-Irish ancestry as well.
 The family resided in the Indian Creek area of Fentress County.
 The family was impoverished, with William York working as a blacksmith to supplement the family's income.
 The men of the York family farmed and harvested their own food, while the mother made all of the family's clothing.
 The York sons attended school for only nine months and withdrew from education because William York needed them to help work on the family farm, hunt, and fish to help feed the family.
 When William York died in November 1911, his son Alvin helped his mother raise his younger siblings.
 Alvin was the oldest sibling still residing in the county, since his two older brothers had married and relocated.
 To supplement the family's income, York worked in Harriman, Tennessee, first in railroad construction and then as a logger.
 By all accounts, he was a skilled laborer who was devoted to the welfare of his family, and a crack shot.
 York was also a violent alcoholic prone to fighting in saloons.
-In one of the saloon fights his best friend was killed.
-York also accumulated several arrests within the area.
+In one of the saloon fights, his best friend was killed.
 His mother, a member of a pacifist Protestant denomination, tried to persuade York to change his ways.